Environmental Justice in the Context of Sustainability

 Engaging and complex, there are many pedagogic strategies that can be used to incorporate Environmental Justice into your curriculum.
 These include community partnerships through service learning, utilizing socioscientific issues, and using a systems approach to address the complex physical and social systems involved.

-Environmental Justice also provides an opportunity to teach students how to bring together prospectives and ideas from multiple disciplines to bear on a problem and how to work in interdisciplinary teams.
+Environmental Justice provides an opportunity to teach students how to bring together perspectives and ideas from multiple disciplines to bear on a problem and how to work in interdisciplinary teams.
 Understanding of differing perspectives is important to social justice movements because it allows you build the capacity to work with those that don't share your background and context (for example, Understanding "Community", An Introduction to Capacity-Building (PowerPoint 2007 (.pptx) 3MB Apr15 13), by J. Kyle Bryant, U.S. EPA).
 Interdisciplinary teaching strategies can help you find ways to incorporate your own expertise with that of your colleagues, while contrasting narratives can help your students view topics through multiple lenses.

 - Environmental Justice in Energy and Water Studies by Karen Berger, University of Rochester

 - Calculating Costs: Economic and Environmental Justice in Urban Geography by Christopher Cusack, Keen State College

 - Close Reading - and Close Writing - Environmental Justice by Amanda Hagood, Hendrix College

 - Teaching Environmental Justice with Rhetorical Theory: Ecofeminist Wayfinding, Emplacement, and Agency by Lisa Phillips, Illinois State University